null

 Classic Medium 19mm — most refined casualgrey perlon at 19mm.

-Classic Medium Thin 18mm — most proportionally correctblack flat calfskin non-stitch at 18mm — slim construction honouring the thin case profile.
+Classic Medium Thin 18mm — most proportionally correctblack flat calfskin non-stitch at 18mm.

-Grande Duoface 22mm — most characterfulbrown vintage two-stitch calfskin at 22mm.
+Grande Duoface 22mm — most substantialdark brown padded calfskin at 22mm.

-Duoface / dual-dialdark brown calfskin or grey perlon — works coherently with both dial expressions.
+Duoface / dual-dial references — most coherent for both sidesdark brown flat calfskin or grey perlon — neutral colours that suit both the silver and black dial expressions.

 Frequently Asked Questions

-What size strap does the JLC Reverso take?
-It depends on the specific reference.
-The Reverso Classic Medium uses 19mm lugs.
-The Reverso Classic Medium Thin uses 18mm.
+What size strap does the JLC Reverso Classic Medium take?
+19mm — confirmed by JLC's Fagliano strap documentation.
+The Classic Medium Thin uses 18mm.
 The Grande Ultra Thin uses 20mm.
 The Grande Duoface uses 22mm.
-The Classic Large and Tribute use 19mm.
 Always identify your specific reference before ordering.

 What is the best leather strap for the JLC Reverso?
-Brown vintage two-stitch calfskin at the correct lug width — the most historically resonant combination, connecting the watch to the 1931 polo leather heritage and the Casa Fagliano tradition that JLC explicitly references in their own strap partnerships.
+Brown vintage two-stitch calfskin at the correct lug width — the most historically resonant combination, referencing the 1931 polo world and the Casa Fagliano equestrian leather tradition that JLC explicitly connects to the Reverso's heritage.
 Black flat calfskin non-stitch for the most formally correct combination.